kobolabs/epub-spec/README.md

 ### Audio Video Issues on Android and iOS Platforms

-Kobo often receives content with embedded audio that does not work on on or both of our iOS and Android platforms (the criteria for activating such content is that is pass QA on both).
-This is usually either because the content has not been designed and tested for more than one reading platform or because the media, codecs, HTML or mimetypes are not compatible with one or both of the Android and iOS devices at all (ie. even outside of the Kobo app).
+Kobo often receives content with embedded audio that does not work on one or both of our iOS and Android platforms (the criteria for activating such content is that is pass QA on both).
+This is usually either because the content has not been designed and tested for more than one reading platform or because the media, codecs, HTML or mimetypes are not compatible with one or both of the Android and iOS devices at all (i.e. even outside of the Kobo app).

 To revise ePubs with these issues:
 * Ensure that the audio/video components are compatible with iOS and Android devices independent of the Kobo app by extracting the audio or video file and opening it in an app that will play the content.
 If it does not play the problem is likely the case that the file itself is not compatible with the Android or iOS platform.
 * Make sure you are using the [correct mimetype](http://www.iana.org/assignments/media-types/media-types.xhtml) for the audio/video file you’ve embedded.
 * Unzip the ePub and open the page containing the media in Chrome and Safari.
 If it doesn’t work on Safari it will not likely work on the Kobo iOS app and if it does not work in Chrome it will not likely work on the Kobo Android app.
-The display engines will not always be the same version but they will be very similiar.
-If the media plays in the browser and when opened in a media app on the device but not the Kobo app we will log a ticket in order to support the media for a future release.
+The display engines will not always be the same version but they will be very similar.
+If the media plays in the browser and when opened in a media app on the device but not the Kobo app we will log a ticket to support the media for a future release.
 * Check the media controls.
-If the reading system has been allowed to use it’s default media controls it will decrease the likelihood that the media will not play.
-If Javascript is in use try to remove it without breaking the intended display of the content.
+If the reading system has been allowed to use its default media controls it will decrease the likelihood that the media will not play.
+If JavaScript is in use try to remove it without breaking the intended display of the content.
 * If you unable to get the media to play on both platforms contact the Content QA team for additional feedback.

 ### Two Pages Display in Portrait Orientation on Android